Seraphim

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-The only direct seraphim description is Isaiah 6:2-7.
+The direct answer is this: The only direct seraphim description is Isaiah 6:2-7.
 No other Hebrew Bible passage names the seraphim choir.

 The word saraph appears elsewhere (Numbers 21:6-8, Deuteronomy 8:15) referring to fiery serpents.
 Most scholars treat the Isaiah seraphim as a separate category linked by the burning theme rather than by serpent form.